 A: The deadline for current students is March 1, 2019 at 11:59pm.

 Q: Can students request each other as roommates?

-A: Students can request to be roommates through MyHousing as long as all students involved have applied for and been accepted to the social justice housing area.
+A: Students can request to be roommates through MyHousing as long as all students involved have applied for and been accepted to the social justice housing community.

 Q: Do I need to apply with a roommate?

 A: No. Students do not need to have a roommate in mind to enter this community.
-Students who do not have a roommate will be housed with a roommate chosen by the Residence Life Office.
+Students who do not have a roommate will be housed with another member of the community or a roommate chosen by the Residence Life Office.

 Q: When will students find out if they have been accepted to the Social Justice special interest housing area?

 A: Students will find out the week of March 4, 2019.